 🥰Why you are going to adore the ever-loving heck outta this recipe

-- Vegan AF: This Martabak Manis recipe is entirely plant-based.
+✊Vegan AF: Like all of my vegan Indonesian recipes, this sweet pancake recipe is entirely plant-based.
 It’s a yummy decadent dessert, but it doesn’t have to put you, or any cute critters into an early grave.
 No cholesterol, no harm to animals, and no compromise on flavor or texture.
 This is what’s up!

-- Simple and Approachable: While Martabak Manis may sound complex, this recipe breaks it down into manageable steps.
-This is one of the few Southeast Asian desserts with easily accessible ingredients and no need for specialized equipment.
+😌Simple and Approachable: While Martabak Manis may sound complex, this recipe breaks it down into manageable steps.
+This is one of the few Southeast Asian desserts with easily accessible ingredients and no need for a special martabak pan!
 Even novice cooks can recreate this delectable treat in the comfort of their own kitchen.

-- An easy introduction to advanced baking methods: The autolyse stage and leavening agents work together to create a pancake that is exceptionally fluffy and tender.
-The honeycomb bubble pattern adds a unique visual appeal, while the spongy texture absorbs the flavors of the fillings, creating a harmonious mouthfeel.
+An easy introduction to advanced baking methods: The autolyse stage and leavening agents work together to create a pancake that is exceptionally fluffy and tender.
+The honeycomb bubble pattern adds a unique visual appeal, while the spongy texture absorbs the flavors of the fillings.
 The way the batter is poured around the pan creates thin crispy edges, with a tender cloud-like center that absorbs the hell out of whatever filling you use.

 🤷♀️What is Martabak Manis, and where does it come from?

 Martabak Manis, also known as Terang Bulan or Apam Balik in some regions, is a beloved dish with a rich history and diverse origins.
 Its roots can be traced back to the streets of Southeast Asia, where it has become a popular street food delicacy.